miguelvalente/miguelvalentexyz/content/listening_to/blond-frank/post.md

 {{< /center >}}

+{{< words color="" shadow="2px 2px 3px rgba(0, 255, 76, 0.598)" >}}
 2016, summer’s waving goodbye.
 Still hot, dusty.
 I share a bud with the person sitting next to me; Blond is on.
 We don't really talk, but we know.
 Blond becomes the catalyst that changed the next few years of our lives.

 One of my favorite albums of all time.
 I can't point to a song and say that it doesn't work.
 Just too good, and I was lucky enough for it to hit, to click, to strike me through and through.
-A friend.

-2023, when someone asks, “Where do you see yourself in five years?”
-I think, who knows?
-I didn’t see Blond coming, nor how things would turn out.
-Life's just happening, and sometimes there’s a soundtrack.
+{{</ words >}}